 Step 4.
 Press F10 to save and exit.
 Then, restart your computer.

-An efficient way to fix Windows 10 booting issues is using manual Windows repair services.
-EaseUS professional technical team can help you solve any system startup errors, including system failure, BSOD, unbootable devices, and so on.
+An efficient way to fix Windows 10 booting issues is by using manual Windows data recovery services.
+EaseUS's professional technical team can help you solve any system startup errors, including system failure, BSOD, unbootable devices, and so on.